anshu189/gtrack/docs/GTrak – Architecture Document.md

 ## Cards

-Every feature is presented inside a card.
+Every feature is presented inside a card (`components/ui/card.tsx`).

-Examples

-- Meal Card
-- Nutrition Card
-- History Card
-- Analytics Card
-- Settings Card

-Cards should have consistent:
+Cards have consistent padding and borders.

-- Padding
-- Borders
-- Radius
-- Header spacing

 ---